paulfaid/MWNZ/README.md

 ## Companies API for evaluation.

 A simple service to convert xml from a downstream service into json.
+Written to meet the requirements of [MWNZ evaluation](https://github.com/MiddlewareNewZealand/evaluation-instructions)

 ## Dependancies